 Brands have a lot to say as well and are also responsible for cultivating unique or new words into the public vernacular.
 To start, we’ve got the obvious examples of a brand names being ‘genericised’ to replace nouns; so we now Uber from one meeting to another, and we have tech brands to thank for being able to Google something, send a tweet or Shazam a song.
 But also think about how standard words have been given new meanings because of brand intervention; Mastercard and Visa gave a new context to how shoppers swipe, and a click or tap are simply no longer just sounds but how we navigate our computers and smartphones.
 Similarly, Facebook has provided a completely new meaning – and currency – to liking something.

 Coming back to the U.S. State of the Union, this is obviously a unique event that occurs much less frequently than the opportunity that brands get to interact with consumers.
 However, the two communications aren’t that dissimilar from one another.
 Trump (and his team of writers) have put a lot of consideration into his message to U.S. citizens – brands do the same when advertising to or communicating with their audience.
 What is interesting though is how the Trump brand can be defined by the unique words he mentions that haven’t been used to characterise a president before.

-So, here’s a question to the marketers reading who are responsible for their brand’s messaging: What are the new or unique words that your brand can say that will set you apart from others?
+So, here’s a question to the marketers reading who are responsible for their brand’s messaging: What are the new or unique words that you want your brand to say that will set it apart from others?